mikadosoftware/devmanual/docs/conceptchapters/intro.rst

 but democracy is something it hink wont die - indovodual rofhts make a difference and somdoes agreement in path forward.
 Its really hard and lots of negotiation and compromise and niance and frnakly we moght not like ot

+banks as arm of state (implies MMT) and does digital currency threaten them?

+massive investment in iphones and networks to empower billions adults - but stopped short of software loteracy the  next oart of owning and benefiting from suchninfrastructure

 discussion on enterprises
 -------------------------